 Strut spacers are much easier to install and do not create an uncomfortable off-road experience.
 They can be easily bolted to the top of your struts without too much hassle.
 The only downside is that they don’t offer any change in the spring rate.
 This may be a “con” if you are planning to really load up the car with a bunch of gear.

-We laid out the details of the Subaru lift kits available for you in this helpful guide, and they’re actually more affordable than you might think- Best Subaru Lift Kits
+We laid out the details on some of the Subaru lift kits available for you in this helpful guide, and they’re actually more affordable than you might think- Best Subaru Lift Kits

-If you are planning to take your Subaru anywhere off of the beaten path, this should be your first mod.
+If you are planning to take your Subaru anywhere off of the beaten path, skid plates should be your first mod.
 They are usually affordable and very easy to install.

 My Primitive Racing skid plates have been bashed against rocks, slammed into ruts, and even banged into concrete barriers in the snow.
 While they’re likely not meant to be an invitation to abuse your car, they can give you the confidence to try certain trails that would otherwise be too nerve racking in a subie.